lukaneek/pizzas/README.md

 This full stack MERN project is a pizza shop that uses:

-  bycrpt, cors, express, mongoose, bootstrap, axios, and react.
+  bycrpt, cors, express, mongoose, bootstrap, axios, nodemailer and react.

   -------------------------------------------------------------------------